September 13, 2022

 - Where can we find more information on your research findings?
 They are submitted for publication and, with luck, will be available in the medical sciences research databases soon.

 - Do you find that there is often a misunderstanding of the role of a doula?
 If so, have you educated the Black community on the role and importance of doula support for those who don’t already know?
-Yes, the pregnant person’s midwife or doctor describes the services of the Birth Sister.
+Yes, the pregnant woman's midwife or doctor describes the services of the Birth Sister.
 We have not yet done a large-scale public education campaign due to lack of resources to serve all people who would want a Birth Sister.

 - How do you navigate additional needs and resources to the pregnant and birthing people you support?
 Birth Sisters make referrals to other programs, community-based organizations and, when helpful, may accompany them on their visits, as well.
 Sometimes the Birth Sister may reach out to the clinical provider for additional support.